cpmech/russell/russell_sparse/README.md

 ## Tools

-This crate includes a tool named `solve_mm_build` to study the performance of the available sparse solvers (currently MMP and UMF).
+This crate includes a tool named `solve_matrix_market_build` to study the performance of the available sparse solvers (currently MMP and UMF).
 The `_build` suffix is to disable the coverage tool.

-`solve_mm_build` reads a [Matrix Market file](https://math.nist.gov/MatrixMarket/formats.html) and solves the linear system:
+`solve_matrix_market_build` reads a [Matrix Market file](https://math.nist.gov/MatrixMarket/formats.html) and solves the linear system:

 ```text
 a ⋅ x = rhs